Note: This is a brief update only. For detailed installation instructions, please see the Help section of our website.

 There is no change to the file formatting or installation location of brushes.
 Brushes are still installed in the local adjustment presets folder and they are still formatted as .lrtemplate files.
 Remember, Lightroom brushes are only compatible with Lightroom 5, 6, and Classic CC.
 They are not compatible with CC.
 In CC, however, all presets can also be used as brushes.

-As of 2019, you can quickly import entire .zip files (containing .xmp preset files) into Lightroom CC (2.0+) and Lightroom Classic (8.3+) via the "Import Presets" option in the Presets menu, and Adobe Photoshop's Camera Raw Plug-in via the "Import Profiles & Presets" option.
+As of 2019, you can quickly import entire .zip files (containing .xmp preset files) into Lightroom (Cloud-based) and Lightroom Classic (8.3+) via the "Import Presets" option in the Presets menu, and Adobe Photoshop's Camera Raw Plug-in via the "Import Profiles & Presets" option.

 The newest versions of Lightroom and ACR can import the files they need, and reject the ones they don't.
-(For example, if you import your entire .zip of manual .xmp files into Lightroom CC it will add your presets and reject the incompatible brushes.)
+(For example, if you import your entire .zip of manual .xmp files into the cloud-based Lightroom it will add your presets and reject the incompatible brushes.)